mollsprow/library/README.md

 Keep the browser open on the side as you hack away. 🙂

-To stop the process, in the terminal where `reload` was started, hit `Ctrl-C`.
+To stop the process, in the terminal where `reload` was started, hit `Ctrl-C` (you might have to do this twice).